Browse the Guide:

 implementation, and land use controls.
 Ms91-060.

 MONTGOMERY FEMALE COLLEGE.
 COLLECTION, 1886-1892.
 0.1 cu. ft.
 Christiansburg, Virginia institution of higher learning for women during the latter 19th century.
 Assorted ephemera relating to the school, including a program for the 1886 class exercises; an 1892 program of entertainment; and certificates awarded to students Annie V. and Eugenia V. Sullivan.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-013.

 MONTGOMERY FILM SOCIETY.
 RECORDS, 1956-1972.
 0.5 cu. ft.
 Society devoted